By Greg Smalley

 Find new ways to play together

 Erin and I love going out for date nights.
 However, being quarantined at home has forced us to develop other ways to play and have fun together.
-We have built puzzles, brought out the old Wii video game system, gone for long walks, watched shows that we always wanted to see but didn’t take the time to watch and we’ve started cooking together.
+We have built puzzles, brought out the old Wii video game system, going for long walks, watched shows that we always wanted to see but didn’t take the time to watch and we’ve started cooking together.
 What fun activities do you want to continue doing after the quarantine is lifted and “normal” routines return?

 Invest in others

 The Jordan River is the only major water source flowing into the Dead Sea.
 However, there are no outlet streams.
 All of this life-giving water from the Jordan River goes into the Dead Sea but nothing flows out.
-Don’t neglect to share what you have been given in your marriage, even if it’s merely being an encouragement Genuine sacrifice is giving away something that we own and value as an investment in someone else.
+Don’t neglect to share what you have been given in your marriage, even if it’s merely being an encouragement.
+Genuine sacrifice is giving away something that we own and value as an investment in someone else.
 This is the highest action of love.
 Invest in others by sharing the many gifts they have been given.

 How will you use your marriage to encourage others?